unstoppabledomains/resolution/README.md

 front of tens of thousands of potential customers per day.

 Also, every week we select a newly-integrated app to feature in the Unstoppable Update newsletter.
-This newsletter is delivered to straight into the inbox of ~100,000 crypto fanatics — all of whom could be new customers to grow your business.
+This newsletter is delivered straight into the inbox of ~100,000 crypto fanatics — all of whom could be new customers to grow your business.